Newark, Ohio: Economy

 Several industrial parks have been developed and house such major companies as Kaiser Aluminum, Dow Chemical Company, General Electric, Covestro, Boeing, THK, Harry & David, Communicolor, Diebold, Anomatic, International Paper, and Tamarack Farms Dairy.
-Longaberger, a major basket-maker, had their new corporate headquarters in Newark designed as a gigantic "medium market basket," their most popular model.
+For example, in 1997, basket-making company Longaberger opened their corporate headquarters in Newark which was designed as a giant "medium market basket," their most popular model at the time.

 The main shopping center in the area is the Indian Mound Mall, located in nearby Heath.
 The mall is named for the internationally known, ancient complex called the Newark Earthworks, built 2,000 years ago by the Hopewell culture of central Ohio.
 It is a National Historic Landmark and major elements of the earthworks are located less than a mile away from the shopping mall named for them.